ALL POSTS

 Coffee Tasting in Ljubljana

-If trying a lot of freshly roasted specialty coffee from local roasters sounds like fun to you then we are happy to invite you over for a cup-tasting session in beautiful Ljubljana!
+If trying a lot of freshly roasted specialty coffee from local roasters sounds like an experience you would like to get then we are happy to invite you over for a cup-tasting session in beautiful Ljubljana!

-Learn more about the event and available dates in the dedicated page.
+Learn more about the events and available dates on the dedicated page.

 Would you like to learn more about other coffee roasters in Slovenia?
 Here are the guides.